johnbreslin/empathymap/README.md

 -------------------
 Why aren't there easy-to-reuse Empathy Map files for Design Thinking purposes?
 I was frustrated looking for some earlier on today, so I went and made my own, and now here they are.

-Available as PDF, EPS, SVG and AI.
+Available as PDF, EPS, SVG, PNG and AI.

 Credit me if you want, but these images are all available under a CC0 license, so no attribution is necessary.